 WHAT WE DO

-We develop theoretical and computational methods such as first-principles Open Quantum Dynamics based on density-matrix formalism and Many-Body Perturbation Theory to understand and predict complex solid-state and nanostructures’ properties such as spin-optronics, excited-state dynamics, defect physics, spin and electron relaxation and transport with many-body interactions at the atomistic levels, for quantum information science, microelectronics, and energy conversion applications.
+We develop theoretical and computational methods such as first-principles Open Quantum Dynamics based on density-matrix formalism and Many-Body Perturbation Theory to understand and predict complex solid-state and nanostructures’ properties such as spin-optronics, quasiparticle dynamics, quantum defect physics, spin and electron relaxation and transport with many-body interactions at the atomistic levels, for quantum information science, microelectronics, and energy conversion applications.

 OUR RESEARCH